Editorial Guidelines

 What is OUTBACK?

-A bi-monthly magazine that captures the essence of remote Australia and, by showcasing it in a positive way, brings into reality a world that is unknown to many people.
+A bi-monthly magazine that captures the essence of remote Australia and, by showcasing it in a positive way, brings to light a world that is unknown to many people.

 Essentially, OUTBACK is about life beyond the city.
-It is an accessible, experience-oriented publication.
-We are more interested in things that people can see, touch and feel for themselves than "looking glass" pieces that can be seen only in print.
-We're just as interested in people as in places.
+It is an accessible, widely read publication.
+We're just as interested in people as places.
 More often than not we want to see people in their environment.

 Where is the OUTBACK?